Tours and Tasting

 - Are Conniption American Dry and Conniption Navy Strength Gins the same flavor, just different strength?

 Not at all!
 These are two very different gins.
 Both gins have ~10 or so botanicals in each but they share only 3.

 No. We do not ferment grain at Durham Distillery.
-Because we are focused exclusively on gin and liqueurs, we leverage corn based ethanol.
+Because we are focused on gin, cold distilled vodka and liqueurs, we leverage corn based ethanol.
 It is a clean base that we use for the re-distillation into Conniption gins.
 Most gins on the market today are re-distilled products which means that it is a multi-step distillation from grain to gin.

 The art of gin is in the flavoring and transformation from base alcohol into gin.
 For us, we prefer corn based gins rather than wheat or other grains as corn based ethanol is flavorless.
 The botanicals now have a stage to shine from.